 Capitol Reef National Park was named after two distinct landforms found within its diverse terrain.
-The park’s first showpiece is its Waterpocket Fold, a 100-mile long buckle in the earth’s crust, which historically blocked westward explorers as a reef blocks a ship from continuing passage.
+The park’s first showpiece is its Waterpocket Fold, a 100-mile long buckle in the earth’s crust, which historically blocked westward explorers as reef blocks a ship from the continuing passage.
 The park is secondly named for its gargantuan domes, with one, in particular, echoing Washington, DC’s Capitol Dome.
 Visitors flock to Capitol Reef for its superb hiking trails, 4WD roads, petroglyph panels, and the orchards and Gifford House found in the village of Fruita (pronounced “Froo-tuh”).

 If visiting the park for just one day, utilize the town of Torrey neighboring to the west of Capitol Reef as a home base.
 Here, you’ll be able to access food, gas, and other amenities and services prior to and after your park visit.

 Starting from Torrey, you’ll be able to follow Highway 24 into the Fruita Rural Historic District, a remarkable Mormon settlement that commenced in the 1870’s as a site for religious refuge.
 You’ll also have easy access to the Scenic Drive which ventures south of the visitor’s center.
 Between these two roads, you’ll have plenty to see and enjoy during your one-day trip to Capitol Reef National Park!